I was told by a friend, who is an airline pilot, that switching off my car’s air-conditioner is part of the correct shutdown procedure. Is this true?

 With most cars these days, the air-conditioning system, even if its switch is in the “on” position, will be activated only when the engine has started and is at least at idling speed.

-Not turning off the car’s air-con when shutting down the engine will not cause any electrical or mechanical damage.
+Not turning off the air-conditioning when shutting down the engine will not cause any electrical or mechanical damage.

 Only with old cars – mainly those more than 20 years in age – is the compressor activated the moment the ignition is switched on.
 This causes additional load to be placed on the starter-motor, which is why it is advisable to keep the air-conditioning off when starting the old car in question.